dshukertjr/uber-clone/flutter/README.md

-# uber
+# Uber clone with Flutter app

-A new Flutter project.
+Watch the full video guide on how to build this app: https://youtu.be/cL4pVpaOH9o